Aylamccarthy/cobh-childrens-theatre/README.md

 WCAG 2.1 Coding best practices being followed
 Manual tests were also performed to ensure the website was accessible as possible and an accessibility issue was identified.

-Issue #1: Use of hidden check boxes and labels for the gallery filter and accordion on the gallery page were not accessible via the keyboard due to the property display: none;

-Fix: I could not find a way to fix this issue with html and css alone so a tabindex of 0 was added to allow the label to be tabbed to and an onkeypress event to target and click the correct checkbox was implemented.
-Javascript code was taken from this Mozilla Doc

-Issue #2: After keyboard controls were implemented, while testing the site with windows 'Narrator' screenreader, it was not clearly known what the purpose of the labels/checkboxes were.
-An aria-label label was added to the labels for screen readers to alert them that the labels were clickable and what their purpose was.

 Lighthouse Testing
 Home

 Gallery

-Adventures

 Functional Testing
 Navigation Links